-Boost your professional skills and career options with the UK's new graduate immigration scheme.
+Boost your professional skills and career options with the UK's Graduate visa route.

 Staying in the UK to work after your degree course allows you to apply the knowledge and skills you've learned in your course.
 You will also gain the experience future employers are looking for and make connections to advance your career.

-Under the UK's new Graduate Immigration Route, you'll be able to stay in the UK to work – or look for work – for up to two years after completing your studies, or up to three years after a PhD course.
+Under the UK's Graduate visa route, you'll be able to stay in the UK to work – or look for work – for up to two years after completing your studies, or up to three years after a PhD course.

-The Graduate route will be available for students who:
+The Graduate visa will be available for students who:

-- have studied their course in the UK on a Student route or Tier 4 student visa
+- have studied their course in the UK on a Student visa or Tier 4 visa

 - successfully complete an undergraduate or postgraduate degree course